 9. Mobile Technology

-With the increase in digital customers today, the preference in using mobile or tablet devices for recording and tracking health is immensely growing at a rapid rate.
+With the increase in digital customers today, the preference for using mobile or tablet devices for recording and tracking health is immensely growing at a rapid rate.
 Studies reveal that the use of mobile and tablet devices for healthcare has tripled from 13% in 2014 to 48% today.
-The recent developments in mobile technology have enabled both doctors and patients to interact well, understand health conditions better, improve diagnosis, treatment, and consultations.
+The recent developments in mobile technology have enabled both doctors and patients to interact well, understand health conditions better, and improve diagnosis, treatment, and consultations.
 Apart from the growing mobile apps that streamline healthcare services, the new 5G Mobile technology is also promising an enhanced future in the medical stream.

 As wireless communication gets advanced each day, the ability to communicate rapidly improves the lives of patients.
 According to research by Qualcomm, 5G will impact the healthcare industry by providing value-based healthcare services that will generate over $650 billion by 2025.